nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 ### 3.3 List pruning

 To only keep valid presentations on the list, servers and clients MUST remove presentations whose `exp` (expiration) time has passed from the list.
+Verifiable Presentations that contain revoked credentials MUST be removed from the list.

 Clients that wish to retain their presence on the list MUST submit a new registration before the current entry's `exp` time has passed.